-Because the Library is a member of the Illinois Library Computer Systems Organization (ILCSO), Northeastern's students, faculty, and staff may borrow materials from 56 academic libraries in Illinois.
+Because the Library is a member of the Illinois Library Computer Systems Organization (ILCSO), Northeastern's students, faculty, and staff may borrow materials from 65 academic libraries in Illinois.
 With a valid ID card, patrons may borrow materials from these ILCSO libraries from ILLINET Online, the Library's online catalog, or by visiting these libraries directly.
-The Library also borrows materials from other libraries that are not affiliated with ILCSO.
+Patrons may also borrow materials from other libraries that are not affiliated with ILCSO by using Illiad, an online service available on the library's website.
 The Library holds a membership to the University of Chicago Libraries.